Medieval shipwreck found in Dorset waters given protected status

 “The rest is history.
 I’ve found one of the oldest shipwrecks in England.”

-It is not known where the vessel was headed or how it came to grief, but Mr Small, Heritage England and a team of archaeologists from Bournemouth University continue to investigate the wreck.
+It is not known where the vessel was headed or how it came to grief, but Mr Small, Historic England and a team of archaeologists from Bournemouth University continue to investigate the wreck.

 Maritime archaeologist Tom Cousins, who is part of the team at Bournemouth University studying the wreck, said: “Very few 750-year-old ships remain for us to be able to see today and so we are extremely lucky to have discovered an example as rare as this, and in such good condition.